scollinselliott/eratosthenes/README.md

   accordingly.

-The package `eratosthenes` does not have functionality to produce seriations or ordinations, as packages `seriation`, `vegan`, and `lakhesis` can perform this task already.
+The package `eratosthenes` does not have functionality to produce seriations or ordinations, as R packages such as `seriation` (Hahsler, Hornik, and Buchcta 2008), `vegan` (Oksanen et al. 2024), `lakhesis` (Collins-Elliott Under Review), and many others, can perform this task already.

 ## Evaluating Displacement